solidjs-community/solid-primitives/packages/mouse/README.md

 A collection of primitives, capturing current mouse cursor position, and helping to deal with common usecases:

 - [`createMousePosition`](#createMousePosition) - Listens to the global mouse events, providing a reactive up-to-date position of the cursor on the page.
-- [`createMouseToElement`](#createMouseToElement) - Provides an autoupdating position relative to a provided element.
-It can be used with existing position signals, or left to get the current cursor position itself.
+- [`createMouseToElement`](#createMouseToElement) - Provides an auto-updating position relative to a provided element.
+It can be used with existing position signals or left to get the current cursor position itself.
 - [`createMouseInElement`](#createMouseInElement) - An alternative to `createMouseToElement`, that listens to mouse (and touch) events only inside the element.
-Provides information of position and if is the element being currently hovered.
+Provides information of position and if the element is being hovered.
 - [`createMouseOnScreen`](#createMouseOnScreen) - Answers the question: _Is the cursor on screen?_

 ## `createMousePosition`